Problem Solving and Design

 The whole program is run many times, with different inputs, to find any remaining bugs and confirm the requirements are met.
 Section 6 covers the test-data categories you should know.

 After testing, programs are usually released (or deployed) and then enter a maintenance phase, where bugs are fixed and new features added over the program's life.
-The IGCSE syllabus stops at testing, but in real life maintenance is often the biggest stage of all.
+The syllabus stops at testing, but in real life maintenance is often the biggest stage of all.